The best Micro Four Thirds lenses

 |

-The best prime wide-angle and ultra-wide-angle lenses for Micro 4/3 sensor
+The best prime wide-angle and ultra-wide-angle lenses for Micro 4/3

-Here are the lenses that I particularly recommend:
+Here are the lenses I particularly recommend:

 1 - Panasonic Leica DG Summilux 12mm f/1.4 ASPH

-Details | Visual |
+| Features | Visual |

 2 - Olympus M.Zuiko Digital ED 12mm f/2

-Details | Visual |
+| Features | Visual |

-This 12mm from Olympus is a very good alternative to the 12mm from Leica mentioned above for people who are looking for a focal length equivalent to 24mm (in Full Frame) and who have a smaller budget.
+This 12mm from Olympus is a very good alternative to the 12mm from Leica mentioned above for people who are looking for a focal length equivalent to 24mm (in full-frame) and who have a smaller budget.
 It is a compact, lightweight (132g), autofocus lens offering good image quality despite its age.
 Of course, the quality is not as good as on the Leica f/1.4, but the lens is offered at half the price of the latter!

 3 - Laowa 9mm f/2.8 Zero-D

-Details | Visual |
+| Features | Visual |

 Here we enter the world of ultra-wide-angle lenses with manual focus.
 Laowa offers a very well-known 9mm f/2.8 with very good optical quality.
 Be careful though, you don’t have autofocus and EXIF.
 However, if you need a wide angle of view and bright lens, this is a very interesting lens for a very decent price.